CaseyPYZ/Interactive-Lab-Hub/FinalProject/README.md

 1. Back string to control open movement of the fingers
 2. Scale the movement and map it to the hand model more accurately
-3. Put the flexisensors on the back of the gloves
+3. Put the flex sensors on the back of the gloves

 We are also the only project throughout the whole open studio that being posted by the official Cornell Tech Instagram!